aburke1605/F1Hackathon/README.md

 Never push to `origin master`!!

 This will create a new branch from which you can create a merge request by clicking the link.
 Don't merge without discussing first!!

+## Data

+For the code to work you'll have to download the [csv](https://www.kaggle.com/oracledevrel/formulaaihackathon2022?select=weather.csv) and [json](https://www.kaggle.com/oracledevrel/formulaaihackathon2022?select=weather.json) data and unzip them to a folder `data/` within the repo, but do not track these.
+They should be ignored by `.gitignore` if you've unzipped in the correct location.